14 Jun How to Choose a Contractor

-Whether installing new windows and doors in a single-family home or adding a new roof an entire condominium building, choosing the right contractor is the most important component in the process.
-Having the best products and materials available is of little value if they are improperly installed.
-The key to having a successful project is to evaluate a window contractor in the following areas.
+Whether installing new windows and doors in a single-family home or adding a new roof to an entire condominium building, choosing the right contractor is the most critical component in the process.
+Having the best products and materials available is of little value if they are installed improperly.
+The key to having a successful project is to evaluate a home-improvement contractor in the following areas.

 Are they fully licensed to perform the work?Check with the Florida Department of Business and Professional Regulation to make sure the license is current.
 Check online ratings with social media and the BBB for possible complaints filed against the contractor.

 Do they have adequate insurance for your protection?Many contractors work with only the minimum required insurance coverage or are not covered for the type of work to be performed.
 Workers Compensation coverage is particularly important.

 Do they operate out of a commercial office with a working phone number answered by a live employee?Many contractors operate without a physical plant.
 A mail drop, a home office, and a cell phone are the only tools a one-person “Bubba in a Truck” operation has to work with.
 When something goes wrong, do you want to be leaving a voice mail message and hoping someone returns your call?

 Is the company the right size for your job?A small company may not have enough depth in its staffing to keep a project on schedule if the unexpected happens to key personnel.
 Yet, a huge company may not give your project the individual attention needed for a smooth and timely completion.